Nuclear Matter Phase Structure Group

 Theoretical research on the phase structure of nuclear matter.

 Construction of the CSR External-target Experiment (CEE).
-CEE is based on the large scientific facility HIRFL-CSR at IMP.
-In the near future, it can also be used at the HIAF facility, which is under construction by IMP at Huizhou, Guangdong province.
+CEE is based on the large scientific facility HIRFL-CSR.
+In the near future, it can also be used at the HIAF facility, which is at Huizhou, Guangdong province.
 It will be the first world-class large-scale nuclear physics experiment operating in the GeV energy region in China.

 Achievements